 http://www.signavitae.com/2015/04/the-impact-of-changing-work-sched...
 Signa Vitae: The Impact of Changing Work Schedules on American Firefighters’ Sleep Patterns and Well-Being

 Mark Lamplugh is a fourth-generation firefighter and former captain with the Lower Chichester (PA) Fire Company.
-He was the Chief Executive Officer with 360 Wellness Inc. (www.360wellness.org) and now Chief Marketing Officer of Premier Wellness Solutions.
+He was the Chief Marketing Officer of360 Wellness Inc/Premier Wellness Solutions and currently managing business development with Institute for Responder Wellness and Deer Hollow Recovery.
+Mark is one of the top marketing executives in the United States and has revolutionized how addiction treatment centers reach potential clients thru influence marketing and traditional marketing.
 Lamplugh is also nationally recognized in Crisis Stress Intervention through the American Academy of Experts in Traumatic Stress.
-He has helped hundreds of firefighters, police officers, veterans, EMS personnel, and civilians nationwide find help for addiction, alcoholism, PTSD, and mental health support.
-He can be reached for comment at firstname.lastname@example.org.
+Lamplugh hosts his own talk show called “Firefighter Wellness Radio” with Fire Engineering.
+He has helped thousands of firefighters, police officers, veterans, EMS personnel, and civilians nationwide find help for addiction, alcoholism, PTSD, and mental health support.
+Mark has been chosen as one of the Board of Directors at One World For Life (To head up Communication and the Health & Safety section).
+He can be reached for comment email@example.com